ferrenza/discord.py/docs/ext/commands/commands.rst

     :class:`~ext.commands.Greedy` are forbidden as parameters for the :class:`~ext.commands.Greedy` converter.

-discord.Attachment
+discord_real.Attachment
 ^^^^^^^^^^^^^^^^^^^

 .. versionadded:: 2.0

-The :class:`discord.Attachment` converter is a special converter that retrieves an attachment from the uploaded attachments on a message.
+The :class:`discord_real.Attachment` converter is a special converter that retrieves an attachment from the uploaded attachments on a message.
 This converter *does not* look at the message content at all and just the uploaded attachments.

 Consider the following example: